Median geometry for spaces with measured walls and for groups: Introduction.

 \textbf{1.b.
-Cubulable and medianizable groups.}\quad The previous results allow us to emphasize the fact that, in the class of finitely generated groups, certain groups that are not cubulable have weaker geometric properties that are, in some sense, the next best thing after cubulable.
-In decreasing order of strength we have the following properties.
+Cubulable and medianizable groups.}\quad The previous results bring to light the existence, in the class of finitely generated groups, of several degrees of compatibility with median geometry, starting with cubulable, and proceeding in a decreasing order of strength, as follows.